-DD down hole surveys are recorded continuously with a Precision Mining and Drilling "North-seeking" Gyro downhole survey tool.
-RC holes are surveyed at 12m intervals using a Reflex multi-shot camera.
+DD down hole surveys are recorded continuously with a North-seeking Gyro downhole survey tool.
+Historically RC holes were surveyed at 12m intervals using a Reflex multi-shot camera.
+Recent holes also use North-seeking Gyro survey instruments.

 There are very minor historical adits and shafts at RAS.
 No surveys of these voids exist, although at least one adit is still accessible.
 Historical production records total 630.5 tons of ore crushed.
 Such small volumes are not material to this MRE.